SELF-Technology/self-chain-public/docs/technical-docs/self-chain/why-build-a-blockchain.md

 Slowly but surely, bitcoin and blockchain shifted from an opportunity to solve fundamental issues to a mechanism of wealth creation.
 Large corporations waded in, massive mining farms monopolised the market, and then, in 2024, bitcoin ETFs were approved by the SEC, followed by the Ethereum ETF approval in May 2024.

-## The erosion of the meaning of the term decentralisation
+## The erosion of the meaning of the term decentralization

-Another development that took place was that the term decentralisation became relative, as if decentralisation is a sliding scale (which it isn’t).
-This is in stark contrast to nature, where an organism is either centralised or not.
-A structure is only as decentralised as its most centralised component, and that component is the primary attack vector.
+Another development that took place was that the term decentralization became relative, as if decentralization is a sliding scale (which it isn't).
+This is in stark contrast to nature, where an organism is either centralized or not.
+A structure is only as decentralized as its most centralized component, and that component is the primary attack vector.
 If a few large mining farms are mining a network, they are in control and also susceptible to attacks and manipulation.

 ## Proof of Stake

-The same reality is apparent with Proof of Stake (PoS), an alternative consensus mechanism to PoW, now popularised by Ethereum.
-PoS was meant to incentivise honest behavior by rewarding those who put their crypto up as collateral in order to earn a yield.
+The same reality is apparent with Proof of Stake (PoS), an alternative consensus mechanism to PoW, now popularized by Ethereum.
+PoS was meant to incentivize honest behavior by rewarding those who put their crypto up as collateral in order to earn a yield.
 Again, the more money you have, the bigger influence you get.
 What this meant, however, was that the control of the network rapidly shifted into the hands of the few.

 Ultimately, governance of any network is about power, and power is all about incentives.
 Today, there is a conflict of interest between the miners/validators and network users in PoW and PoS blockchains.
 Users would benefit from faster and cheaper transactions, but in general, this will decrease the profitability of miners and validators, reducing their profits.